 - Look back at the text and focus on how the water and the wind changes with each new request from the fisherman.
 Make a list on paper of these changes!

 3. Now – listen to The Golden Goose on you own.
 It is 15 minutes long and it has text.
 Try not to read along, but rather just listen if you can, so that you practise your listening skills.
-After listening – write a summery of the text and email it to me!
+After listening – write a summery of the text IN SWEDISH and hand into Vklass!

 4. You are now going to read a fairytale of your choice.
 You have a choice of two texts: